cgdemanuel1946ant-beep/WBDV111_MidtermLabExam-JGBarbershop/README.md

 BSIT-1-Y2-3

 # Description
-A project that consists both HTML and CSS, To create this simple website

-for our chosen client
+A project that consists both HTML and CSS, To create this simple website for our chosen client

 # Features Implemented

-#
+A well organized basic structure that is functional, along with a simple design and thoughtful use of color contrast, enhances both clarity and visual appeal.